joshf26/JSML/docs/syntax.md

 ### Elements
 An element is a JSON key/value pair collection that contains the following keys:
-- `tag`: the HTML tag the element should have
+- `tag`: the HTML tag this element should have
-- `attributes` (optional): a JSON key/value pair collection that represents the attributes an element has
+- `attributes` (optional): a JSON key/value pair collection that represents the attributes of this element
-- `children` (optional): a JSON ordered list of elements that are children of this one
+- `children` (optional): a JSON ordered list of elements to be children of this one

 For example, the following html code:
 ```html